 Steamed Broccoli Recipe

 This may be a simple recipe, but it is anything but boring.
-If you love broccoli, you can make this in just a few minutes with only two ingredients and a pot of water.
-Drizzled with olive oil for a mild freshness that helps the seasonings stick, you then sprinkle on some red pepper flakes to give it a bit of a kick.
-Then, salt and pepper to taste before serving it with your favorite meal or dipping sauce.
-I like to eat mine while they are still warm.
-No dip, nothing else with them.
-Just the broccoli.
+If you love broccoli, you can make this in just a few minutes and a pot of water.
+I drizzle mine with olive oil for a mild freshness that helps the seasonings stick.
+Also, I sprinkle on some red pepper flakes and lots of garlic powder for a bit of a kick.
+I serve it along sophisticated dinners such as wine-roasted beef tenderloin, roasted pork loin, or simple family meals like this best-ever grilled chicken!

 Table of contents